NUS-SNL/p4-traffictool/Nuances.md

 ### What the generated code provides
 * Creates files correponding to each protocol defining the header struct, and getter and setter functions.
 * Provides functionality for using MoonGen's built-in standard headers.
-* Detects variable length fields and prompts user to mention the size required for the current testbench.

 ### What it doesn't
 * Post build fields like length and checksums need to be calculated in the setter function by the user.